 - changing your job description to remove tasks that cause problems

 - providing suitable toilet facilities.

 You can find out more about your rights at work during and after cancer treatment from Macmillan Cancer Support.

 What else can help?

 If your employer learns more about prostate cancer and its treatment, they might be more understanding.
 If you don’t feel like talking about it, perhaps you could give them some of our publications to read.

 Take a look at your company policies and employee handbook.
 Talk to your occupational health service for advice.

 Go to your employer with suggestions about what would help you.
 For example, taking extra breaks, working from home, flexible hours, or changing your job role or duties for a while.

 Know your legal rights.
 Find out more about the law and make sure your boss or company is aware of it.
 Contact your union if you are part of one.
-Your local Citizens Advice Bureau can also help.
+Your local Citizens Advice can also help.